shabeebpm/Easy_Linux_IR/README.md

 It contains an advanced Bash script designed for conducting digital forensics on Linux systems.
 The script automates the collection of a wide range of system and user data, making it an invaluable tool for digital forensic investigators.

+Please note that :
+This script collects various Linux artifacts for incident response It requires root privileges and creates a directory named "ir_data" in the current working directory It uses native tools such as ps, netstat, ls, find, etc.
+It also hashes the running processes and executable files using sha256sum It extracts information from files and directories to create a bodyfile It collects user and system configuration files and logs

 # How to run the Script

 To run the Easy_Linux_IR, follow these steps: